An operational notion of classicality based on physical principles: Results

 \section{Results}

-We present here the novel measure of classicality termed as "universal classicality" which is based upon two physical assumptions well-supported by experiments till date.
-In this section, first we introduce the assumptions defining "universal classicality" which are imposed on the ontological state space.
+We present here a novel measure of classicality termed ontic-distinguishability, which is based upon two physical assumptions well-supported by experiments to date.
+In this section, first, we introduce the assumptions defining ontic-distinguishability.
 Next, we construct a simple operational task and show that the success probability of the task using classical strategies is bounded from above.
-We find states and measurements within quantum theory which gives a higher success probability than achievable using classical strategies.
+We find states and measurements within quantum theory, which gives a higher success probability than achievable using classical strategies.
 We begin by stating the assumptions.